Tin Prices

 What are the short-term drivers of Tin prices?

-Over the 1 Month horizon the outlook is bearish due to drivers such as: - The net positions of speculators on the LME - EWMA-based technical analysis - Long term price trends Br(None) The top contrary drivers for the 1 Month horizon are: - Tin SHFE Stocks - Movements in the Indian Rupee
+Over the 1 Month horizon the outlook is moderately bearish due to drivers such as: - EWMA-based technical analysis - Tin LME Delivered In Br(None) The top contrary drivers for the 1 Month horizon are: - The net positions of speculators on the LME - Seasonality trends for the prediction week of year - Seasonality trends for the prediction month of year

 What are the long-term drivers of Tin prices?

-Over the 1 Year horizon the outlook is bearish due to drivers such as: - The net positions of speculators on the LME - Short term price trends - Tin LME Delivered In Br(None) The top contrary drivers for the 1 Year horizon are: - The shape of the futures curve (adjusted for the risk free rate and price volatility) - Tin LME Cancelled Warrants
+Over the 1 Year horizon the outlook is bearish due to drivers such as: - EWMA-based technical analysis - Short term price trends - Seasonality trends for the prediction month of year Br(None) The top contrary drivers for the 1 Year horizon are: - The net positions of speculators on the LME - Long term price trends

 Will the price of Tin go up?